 3D: We loved having you here on 3D.
 Do you have something to say to my dear readers.

 Parul: Creating a beautiful home is not about buying fancy items but it is about creating memories of every house we stayed.
 I am blessed to have a house with plenty of sunshine and space.
 I truly believe in the saying “Home is where the heart is”.

-She has a keen eye for details and pockets of her home reflects the same.
-Who could have thought that ceramics, copper, wood and steel can create such a beautiful vignette.
+She has a keen eye for details and the pockets of her home reflect the same.
+Who could have thought that ceramics, copper, wood, and steel could create such a beautiful vignette?

-I hope you must have enjoyed this home tour and our conversation as well.
-Coming up next is an interview with rising star in the interior design industry.
+I hope you have enjoyed this home tour and our conversation as well.
+Coming up next is an interview with a rising star in the interior design industry.
 Stay tuned!!